devzendo/transputer-emulator/README.md

 Building and Installing
 -----------------------
 The distribution currently builds under the following systems:
-* Mac OSX 'El Capitan' 10.11
+* Mac OSX 'El Capitan' 10.11 (untested on more recent versions)
+* Windows 7 (untested on more recent versions especially 10)

 Later I intend to provide builds for:
 * Ubuntu Linux 16.04.4 LTS Intel x86-64
 * CentOS Linux 7.4 Intel x86-64
-* Windows 10

 Prerequisites:
-- All:
+- All Operating Systems:
   - CMake.
 I use 3.10.3.
-  - GNU Make.
-I use 4.2.1.
   - Apache Maven.
-I use 3.3.9.
-(You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging.)
+I use 3.6.0.
+(You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.)
   - If you want to build the client-examples programs, you'll need
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
+  - Mercurial.
+I use SourceTree on OSX and Windows, or TortoiseHg on Windows, and hg on Linux.
+- OSX:
+  - GNU Make.
+I use 4.2.1.
-- OSX: clang (e.g. via XCode Developer tools, or MacPorts).
+  - clang (e.g. via XCode Developer tools, or MacPorts).
 I use Apple LLVM version 8.0.0 (clang-800.0.42.1) on Mac OSX 'El Capitan' 10.11.6
+- Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)
+  - Microsoft Visual Studio Community 2017.
+I use 15.9.
+  - CMake is installed in C:\Program Files\CMake
+  - Maven is installed in C:\Program Files\apache-maven-3.6.0
+  - (these locations are noted in the pom.xml).
 - Ubuntu Linux: build-essential (=> gcc) [DOES NOT BUILD HERE YET]
 - CentOS: gcc [DOES NOT BUILD HERE YET]
-- Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)

 The typical install location is:
 - OSX/Linux: /opt/parachute